wicker/SystemVerilog-FSM/README.md

 System-Verilog-FSM
 ==================

-This repo contains two simple Moore-type finite state machine examples.
+Landing gear controller and ticket machine are two simple Moore-type finite state machine examples.

 Each was initally written in Verilog and then extended with features from SystemVerilog which include always\_comb and always\_ff blocks; assertions; associative arrays for a scoreboard; and the use of packages.
 Each project contains a simple state machine diagram as well as testing output from the Mentor Questa simulator.